openstack/sushy-tools/doc/source/user/dynamic-emulator.rst

      ...
    </domain>

-Because now we need to add this path to emulator's configuration matching VM architecture we are running.
+Because now we need to add this path to the emulator's configuration matching the VM architecture we are running.
 It is also possible to make Redfish calls to enable or disable Secure Boot by specifying which nvram template to load in each case.
-Make a copy of stock configuration file and edit it accordingly:
+Make a copy of the stock configuration file and edit it accordingly:

 .. code-block:: bash